herkkules/herkkules/README.md

 **Interim Leadership Services:**

 Stepping in as a seasoned product leader to provide stability and direction by filling an emerging gap ensures continuity and momentum.
-Whether managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands someone who has the scars can be a valuable resource.
+Whether managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands .

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary setbacks can be resolved with structure, empathy and sustainable routines.